network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 algorithm (Cubic, BBR, ...) used on the client-side, ECN or L4S statistics, IP version, ... and many more.

-The previous section described the elements that influence the responsiveness.
-From there it became apparent that the latency measured on the load-generating connections and the latency measured on separate connections may be different due to the different elements.
+The previous section described the elements that influence responsiveness.
+It is apparent that the latency measured on the load-generating connections and the latency measured on separate connections may be different due to the different elements.